MSA Trust

 Carers:

 From the outset carers should have their own needs considered – as a carer you may have to be proactive about this.
-We have a Carers Guide which you may find helpful and can be downloaded here – https://www.msatrust.org.uk/support-for-you/factsheets/.
+We have a Carers Guide which you may find helpful and can be downloaded here- www.msatrust.org.uk/support-for-you/factsheets/.

-Request that your local authority assesses your needs, make connections with other carers (perhaps via a carers centre) and above all be open about your concerns and your limits.
+Request that your local authority assesses your needs, make connections with other carers (perhaps via a carers centre) and be open about your concerns and your limits.
 Like the person you are caring for your needs should be reviewed regularly.
 As time goes by the needs of the person living with MSA will undoubtedly increase and will become 24/7 meaning no carer can cope unaided.
-As mentioned above, creating a circle of support is key.
+Creating a circle of support is key.
 Try to ensure you have a team of key professionals to call on.
 MSA is a rare condition so planning ahead, being prepared and knowing what to expect can help reduce stress and a crisis.

 Key Messages: